HaliteChallenge/Halite-II/README.md

 # Halite

 Halite is a game meant to be played by computers.
+Halite was created by [Benjamin Spector](https://github.com/Sydriax "Benjamin Spector") and [Michael Truell](https://github.com/truell20 "Michael Truell").

 This repository contains the environment for running Halite games and replays, a C++ starter kit for making your own AIs, and a starter AI (C++).